magoyette/.emacs.d/README.md

   - C-x C-s : apply edit mode changes
 - C-c M-i : Helm multi swoop on selected buffers
 - C-x M-i : Helm multi swoop on all buffers
+- M-s d : Helm search with The Platinum Searcher in directory
+- M-s p : Helm search with The Platinum Searcher in project root

 ### Navigation keybindings